-After 1000AD, Uttar Pradesh became pert of Muslim Sulatanates.
-During the Mughal time U.P. became the heartland of what was called 'Hindustan', a name that was used to refer to India.
+After 1000AD, Uttar Pradesh became part of Muslim Sultanates.
+During the Mughal rule U.P. became the heartland of what was called 'Hindustan', a name that was used to refer to India.

-Agra and Fatehpur Sikri gained importantce as the capital city of Akbar, who was the great Mughal Emperor of India.
+Agra and Fatehpur Sikri gained importance as the capital city of Akbar, who was the great Mughal Emperor of India.
 After the decline of the Mugahls, many kingdoms arose as Oudh, Rohilkhand , Bundelkhand, Benaras and Nepal.
-It was in the 17th centurt, that the Muslims established the city of Oudh.
+It was in the 17th century, that the Muslims established the city of Oudh.

 In 1803 the British controlled this region and in 1856 seized it.
 During the period of 1857-58, the first struggle for liberation from the British yoke was unleashed.
 The revolt was badly suppressed and till independence, the state remained under the control of the British.

-In 1857, after the failed freedom war the British made a major revamp and truncated the Delhi region and gave it to Punjab, and the Ajmer-Merwar region to Rajputana.
-It was in 1950, the state was structured and named as Uttar Pradesh.
+In 1857, after the failed freedom war the British made a major revamp and truncated the Delhi region and gave it to Punjab, and the Ajmer-Mewar region to Rajputana.
+It was in 1950 that the state was structured and named as Uttar Pradesh.

 |More Articles in Uttar Pradesh (138)|